tahsinature/awesome-customization-mac/README.md

 Awesome Customization 
 ----
- is the environment developers pick as a primary environment most of the time.
-Here I will try to focus on some tools for MacOS that will increase your productivity extremely.
+macOS is the OS developers tend to pick as a primary environment most of the time.
+Here I will try to focus on some tools for macOS that will increase your productivity extremely.
 Feel free to **star** and **fork**.

 <!--**Explanation**-->